I wasn’t going to write about The 85th Annual Academy Awards.

 Producers Craig Zadan and Neil Meron were apparently more interested in touting their own work than the grand legacy of movie musicals.
 Old-fashioned dance numbers would have been better served by a nice montage, maybe interwoven with or as a backdrop for live performances on the Oscar stage, rather than further muddling the tone of MacFarlane’s too-long opening routine.
 Shatner as Kirk was a fun gimmick, but the show had its cake and ate it too by airing would-be “scrapped” bits in their entirety — and, predictably from all that cake, got bloated.
 (How did we avoid a J.J.
 Abrams swipe from old Bill, by the way?
 MacFarlane: “I... expected you to look more like Chris Pine, Captain.”
 Shatner: “That’s the movies, son.
 This is the real future.”)
 As for the montages we did get, well, James Bond’s 50 years on film deserved better, although it’s perhaps inevitable to be let down when whispers of a joint appearance by all six official 007s were in the ether.

-I don't know if the gods of cinema history and/or television production were angry or what, but the entire telecast felt like an unpromising dress rehearsal.
-The banter from the Avengers crew just laid there, albeit not unexpectedly; Robert Downey Jr. is typically too cool for the room and Samuel L. Jackson hasn't spoken dialogue convincingly onscreen in well over a decade.
-When Paul Rudd and Melissa McCarthy can't get a bit to work, however, that's when you know something's wrong.
-I couldn't believe how terrible the audio was on what should've been Adele's triumphant rendition of the theme from Skyfall.
-Just about the only sparkling moments in the show were the genuine, spontaneous ones, like Adele's, Jennifer Lawrence's, and Daniel Day-Lewis's acceptance speeches.
+I don’t know if the gods of cinema history and/or television production were angry or what, but the entire telecast felt like an unpromising dress rehearsal.
+The banter from the Avengers crew got crickets, albeit not unexpectedly; Robert Downey Jr. is typically too cool for the room and to my ears Samuel L. Jackson hasn’t spoken dialogue convincingly onscreen in well over a decade.
+When Paul Rudd and Melissa McCarthy can’t get a bit to work, however, that’s when you know something’s wrong.
+I couldn’t believe how terrible the audio was on what should’ve been Adele’s triumphant rendition of the theme from Skyfall.
+Just about the only sparkling moments in the show were the genuine, spontaneous ones, like the acceptance speeches given by Adele, Jennifer Lawrence, and Daniel Day-Lewis.

 Perhaps my favorite commentary on the evening came, unintentionally, during the recap package that aired right after the big show on the local